 The special protected zone can only be visited with a certified guide.
 We went to the PTTK Association at the southern exit of the castle park, who connected us with our super passionate and knowledgeable guide, Joanna.
 Without her eye for details and vast natural knowledge, we would have missed a lot of the forest’s details and wildlife.
 You can browse for private tours from other companies in this box.

 Other sights in the area that we found worthwhile were the English-style castle park and the modern Natural History Museum in its centre.
 You can also visit the nearby Bison Reserve, where you can see the park’s most famous inhabitants.
-We at least didn’t see any of them in the wild, while we were here, so this was a nice way to see some of the giant creatures.
+We at least didn’t spot any of them in the wild, while we were here, so this was a nice way to see some of the giant creatures.

 Białowieża Hotel Tips